Before You Begin

 - Prepare your evaluators.
 Once you choose your evaluators, be sure to inform them about the process and that they will be completing the evaluation electronically.
 We recommend getting their preferred email address and asking that they monitor that inbox for your evaluation request (which will come from firstname.lastname@example.org), including any junk or spam folders.

-You can enter information for a maximum of 3 evaluations.
+You are required to request at least 3 and may request a maximum of 5 evaluations.
 If you want to submit more, send those additional evaluations directly to your programs.